justincy/signs-of-the-second-coming/notes.md

 It seems likely that all natural/physical signs occur before and end with the Sign of the Son of Man.

 Review 2 Nephi 6 & 12

-The word "Restoration" likely isn't used in the Book of Mormon.
-Review instances of it in the graph and replace with other scriptural phrases which are synonyms for the restoration.

 # TODO